 Create ID Token claims for OpenID Connect or access tokens for OAuth 2.0:

-In the Developer Console, navigate to API > Authorization Servers.
+In the Admin Console, go to Security > API.

 Click Add Claim, enter a Name for the claim, and configure the claim settings:

-- Value type: Select whether you want to define the claim by a Groups filter or by an Expression written in Okta Expression Language.
+- Value type — select whether you want to define the claim by a Groups filter or by an Expression written using the Okta Expression Language.

-- Value: This option appears if you chose Expression.
+- Value — this option appears if you chose Expression.
 Use Okta Expression Language syntax to generate values derived from attributes in Universal Directory and app profiles.
-Add the mapping here using Okta's Expression Language, for example
+Add the mapping here using the Okta Expression Language, for example

 Note: Up to 100 groups are included in the claim.
 If the filter results in more than that, the request fails.